BradleyDickson/ABPenabledGROMACS/README.md

 **This is not standard gromacs, don't use it for anything outside of alanine dipeptide unless you modify md.c and hellof.f to match your application!**

+The biasing code can be found [here].
+There are comments and the code is easy to read if you can stomach going back to 1985.
+You wont need a DeLorean.

 # To Build:
 1. Go to the ABPenabledGROMACS directory.